About Us

 Source: The Tennessean

-This event will take place on June 9th, 2024 at Exit In, from 4-10:30pm.
-In addition to a concert performed by survivors, we will have booths where counseling centers and other resources can share what they can do to help, as well as a silent auction to raise funds for local Domestic Violence charities and shelters during the show.
-Every cent we raise will be donated to charities and organizations such as:
+This event will take place on June 14th, 2025 at The Coliseum, from 4-10:00pm.
+In addition to a concert performed by survivors and allies, we will resource tables from organizations in our community, a silent auction to raise funds for local Domestic Violence charities and shelters during the show.
+This year we are also excited to announce our women- owned small business market where women from our community will be selling their products.
+Every cent we raise will be donated to:

 We are confident that this will be such an impactful night to make real change in Nashville and beyond for those affected by abuse.
 Click the donate link to help us get resources to those that need it, or submit to our contact form if you'd like to become a sponsor or volunteer!